Grant-Nelson/PatiteParserDart/lib/src/Calculator/Calculator.md

 - `upper`: Gets the upper case of a string.
 - `lower`: Gets the lower case of a string.
 - `len`: Returns the length of a string.
+- `padLeft`: Pads the string on the left side with an optional string until the string's length is equal to a specified length, e.g. `padLeft("hello", 3)` and `padLeft("hello", 3, "-")`.
+          If not specified, the string will be padded with spaces.
+- `padRight`: Pads the string on the right side with an optional string until the string's length is equal to a specified length, e.g. `padRight("hello", 3)` and `padRight("hello", 3, "-")`.
+          If not specified, the string will be padded with spaces.
+- `trim`: Trims all whitespace from the left and right of a string.
+- `trimLeft`: Trims all whitespace from the left of a string.
+- `trimRight`: Trims all whitespace from the right of a string.

 ### Trigonometry